sirkkalap/freenas-crashplan-howto/README.md

 Finally, you need to stop and start the jail.
 Without doing this the plugin will not start correctly.

+### Manualy update to 4.7.0

+The Freenas forum user mastax figure out how to do a [very simple manual update](https://forums.freenas.org/index.php?threads/crashplan-not-updating.40374/#post-254182).

 ### Cannot connect to crashplan jail over ssh

 Sometimes the `sshd` service needs to be restarted.
 This is easy: